ddkpham/lucid-images/cmpt383.md

 `/Users/davidpham/Documents/cmpt383/polyglot-project/client/public`

 For convenience, I have uploaded a couple images.
-Ones that I found particular interesting and high lighted some of the strengths and weaknesses of histogram equalization on different color models were:
+Ones that I found particular interesting and highlighted some of the strengths and weaknesses of histogram equalization on different color models were:

 - backyard.jpeg